Accessibility Checklist for Gravity Forms

 • Sub-Label Placement: above input.

-• Custom Validation message: if possible, write meaningful to-the-point custom error messages.
+• Custom Validation message: write meaningful to-the-point custom error messages.

 • Enhanced User Interface: do not enable the enhanced User Interface for dropdowns.